PythonicPete/BoringTruth/README.md

 To officially publish an extension for a 1-click install, Google requires a one-time $5.00 Developer Registration Fee.

-While $5 is a reasonable price for global distribution, I am currently operating on an engineering budget of exactly $0.00 (supplemented only by whatever loose change I occasionally find in my couch cushions).
+While $5 is a reasonable price for global distribution,But My currently budget is exactly $0.00 🥲

 Therefore, rather than asking you to download zip files and manually load unpacked developer environments, I have provided high-definition visual proof below that this architecture works flawlessly.